tweag/python-monorepo-example/content/blog/2022-10-05-python-monorepo-1.md

-`requirements.txt` files are used for 1/ populating sandboxes of developers, and 2/ are the basis for testing code in the CI. `requirements.txt` files specify both local dependencies (dependencies over libraries developed in the monorepo itself), external dependencies (dependencies which are usually hosted on [pypi](https://pypi.org/), such as `numpy` and `pandas`), and dependencies of dependencies transitively.
+`requirements.txt` files are used for 1/ populating sandboxes of developers, and 2/ are the basis for testing code in the CI. `requirements.txt` files specify both local dependencies (dependencies over libraries developed in the monorepo itself) and external dependencies (dependencies which are usually hosted on [pypi](https://pypi.org/), such as `numpy` and `pandas`),

 For provisioning local dependencies, we use
 [editable installs](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).